ursnagh/Challenge1/README.md

         return item
 ```

-**The value at which the spider has to stop scraping (in my case at 750) can be acheieved by modifying the below line in the *settings.py* file.**
+**The value at which the spider has to stop scraping (in my case at 750) can be achieved by modifying the below line in the *settings.py* file.**

 ```
 ITEMCOUNT = 750